dahenson/dahenson.github.io/library.md

 ## 2022

 - **Reading**
-  - Adnan's Story by Rabia Chaudry
+  - The Suitcase Clone by Robin Sloan
   - The Lord of the Rings: The Fellowship of the Ring by J.R.R.
 Tolkien _Re-read_
   - The Aviators by Winston Groom
   - Celine by Peter Heller
 - **Finished**
+  - Deconstructed by Liz Talley
+  - Adnan's Story by Rabia Chaudry
   - The Emerald Mile by Kevin Fedarko
   - Network Effect (The Murderbot Diaries, #5) by Matha Wells
   - The Hobbit by J.R.R.
 Tolkien _Re-read_